Updates on Autism in School (AiS) and on Partnerships for Inclusion of Neurodiversity in Schools (PINS) in Brighton

 • West Hove Infant School

-• West Hove Infants and Hove Juniors
+• West Hove Infants and Hove Juniors School

 A parent commented – “Listening to others and not feeling alone” – while another added – “Hearing different perspectives and experiences of navigating school and healthcare systems.
 Reassurance that our kids can / hopefully will turn out OK as adults!
 Also hearing about what support, courses, and organisations are available to help”.